-During breeding season, the male common shelduck has a brilliant red knob on top of his bill that becomes duller in color and smaller in size throughout the rest of the year.
+During breeding season, the male common shelduck has a brilliant red knob on top of his bill that becomes duller in color throughout the rest of the year.

 What They Eat